Do Pontoon Boats Need Bottom Paint?

 Q: Is Bottom Paint Necessary?

 A: Yes.
 Bottom paint is necessary for boats.
-Regardless of your boat type, you should paint its bottom when sailing in salty water.
+Regardless of your boat type, it would help if you painted its bottom when sailing in salty water.

 Bottom paint is also crucial for boats that remain in salt and freshwater for long.
-Without it, the boat’s hull can corrode, allowing algae and other marine organisms to cling to it.
+The boat’s hull can corrode without it, allowing algae and other marine organisms to cling to it.

 Q: What Type of Bottom Paint Do You Use on Pontoon Boats?